How much does a new driveway cost? We explain how to budget for a brand new entrance

 Outdoor lighting: Installing some great driveway lighting ideas alongside your driveway can improve visibility, safety and the character of your property.
 Choose from ‘drive over’ lighting (from £40 each) or lighting posts (from £70 each) to accentuate your driveway.
 Lighting styles and the intricacy of installation will determine the final cost.

-Turntables: A fantastic concept for little driveways that can't provide a comfortable spot in which to turn around.
+Turntables: A fantastic concept for little driveways that can't provide a comfortable spot in which to turn around is a rotating driveway.
 After parking on the circle, drivers simply turn their car 180 degrees with a manual or powered turntable.
-Turntables which range from £12,500 upwards can be a great driveway idea when space is limited and busy roads are dangerous for reversing into.
-But before making any decisions, consult your electrician and groundworkers; thhe turntable’s motorised mechanism needs to be wired in, buried, and installed correctly.
-For a stylish and practical addition, the materials can be matched to the majority of driveway designs, including permeable tarmac and block paving.
+Turntables which range from £12,500 upwards can be a great idea when space is limited and busy roads are dangerous for reversing into.
+But before making any decisions, consult your electrician and groundworkers; the turntable’s motorised mechanism needs to be wired in, buried, and installed correctly.

 Get the Homebuilding & Renovating Newsletter